ionic-team/capacitor-bot/README.md

-# Capacitor Bot
+# Bot

-The bot for Capacitor repos, implemented using GitHub Actions.
+The bot for Ionic and Capacitor repos, implemented using GitHub Actions.